Iamhere345/Fastr-Core/README.md

 #### Installing

 #### Using CLI
-- run `foreman install` (if you don't have foreman you can [download it here](https://github.com/Roblox/foreman), or you can use a manually installed version of rojo)
+- run `foreman install` (if you don't have foreman you can [download it here](https://github.com/Roblox/foreman), or you can use a manually installed version of rojo.
+This is only nessesary if you want to contribute to Fastr)
  - run `rojo serve`
  - connect to the rojo instance in studio using the rojo plugin (if you don't have the rojo plugin use `rojo plugin install`)